vegaprotocol/documentation/versioned_docs/version-v0.73/concepts/vega-chain/validator-scores-and-rewards.md

 **To be considered for staking rewards, a tokenholder must associate VEGA to a Vega key and nominate one or more validators.**

 :::info Try it out
-Use **[governance.vega.xyz](https://governance.vega.xyz)** to associate tokens and nominate validators.
+**[Governance dApp](https://governance.vega.xyz)**: Associate tokens and nominate validators.
 Staking rewards are paid after each epoch ends.

 VEGA received as staking rewards must be withdrawn to an Ethereum wallet, and then associated to a Vega wallet, before they can be staked.
 :::